ClanCats/Framework/CCF/app/docs/01_Installation.md

 	"topic": "Instllation / Setup"
 }

-Setting up a new instance of CCF2 is fast and easy.
-Just clone the source an there you go.<br/>
+Setting up a new instance of CCF2 can be done in just command.
+Or with other words with composer.

-Of course you can also [download](https://github.com/mario-deluna/CCF/archive/master.zip "Download CCF2 source") the source manually if you don't have git installed on your maschine.
+Run the following command to create a new project with CCF.

 ```
-$ git clone git@github.com:mario-deluna/CCF.git
+$ composer create-project clancats/framework <your project name> -s dev
 ```

+_Composer installed?
+Read the installation guide here: https://getcomposer.org/download/_

 ## Requirements